LachlanColville/IITA3_Video/README.md

-# IITA1
+# IITA3
- Repository for the first assingment in intro to IT
+ Repository for the video assingment in intro to IT